javajuice1337/RustPlusBot/plugin examples/macro.md

 # **RustPlusBot** plugin example: macro

-This example demonstrates how to use a single team chat command to execute multiple chat commands.
+This plugin example demonstrates how to use a single team chat command to execute multiple chat commands.

 In this plugin example, the following team chat commands are implemented: